toshi0607/Go-FAQ-Japanese-Edition/original.md

 The same reason strings are: they are such a powerful and important data structure that providing one excellent implementation with syntactic support makes programming more pleasant.
-We believe that Go's implementation of maps is strong enough that it will serve for the vast majority of uses.
+We believe that Go’s implementation of maps is strong enough that it will serve for the vast majority of uses.
-If a specific application can benefit from a custom implementation, it's possible to write one but it will not be as convenient syntactically; this seems a reasonable tradeoff.
+If a specific application can benefit from a custom implementation, it’s possible to write one but it will not be as convenient syntactically; this seems a reasonable tradeoff.

-### Why don't maps allow slices as keys?
+### Why don’t maps allow slices as keys?

 Map lookup requires an equality operator, which slices do not implement.
-They don't implement equality because equality is not well defined on such types;
+They don’t implement equality because equality is not well defined on such types;
 there are multiple considerations involving shallow vs. deep comparison, pointer vs. value comparison, how to deal with recursive types, and so on.
 We may revisit this issue—and implementing equality for slices